usaid-cs/yesterday-i-learned/linguistics.md

 > the scientific study of language and its structure, including the study of morphology, syntax, phonetics, and semantics

+- [Less than half of the world's population](http://ilanguages.org/bilingual.php) (40%) speaks only one language, making it more likely for you to bump into a bilingual+ person than one who is not.
+- [Because we would never say "Me was the winner," neither should we say "The winner was me."](https://getitwriteonline.com/articles/i-and-me/).
+I guess we would never?
+I mean, I would, but I should never.
+[The winner is *I*](https://airfoilgroup.com/the-nine-likeliest-errors-in-your-writing/)... which makes compound statements also "and I": "The winners were John and I".
 - There are no English verbs ending in A.
 - According to Grammarly, [presume and assume do not have temporal differences](https://www.grammarly.com/blog/presume-assume/), but, rather, presume is to suppose with probability in mind.
 - An [invalid](https://www.merriam-webster.com/dictionary/invalid) (noun) is a sickly or disabled person, and a [convalescent](https://www.regionofwaterloo.ca/en/health-and-wellness/convalescent-care.aspx) (con-va-LE-scent) is a person recovering from an illness.
 These were [words used in 1912](https://jamanetwork.com/journals/jama/article-abstract/432382).